PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-13 10:45:05
+Last updated: 2024-04-13 10:45:38
-Random Quote: I never met a real Mandalorian.
-Heard stories.
-I know you're good at killing. - Cobb Vanth
+Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby